OrestTa/tarasiuk.me/1-about-orest.markdown

 My name is Orest.
 I’m a computer scientist working in crypto.

 - Currently at [Scroll](https://scroll.io){:target="_blank"}.
-Scroll is building a zkEVM (zero-knowledge-proof-based Ethereum-equivalent VM rollup) to scale the Ethereum blockchain.
+Scroll is building the native zkEVM (zero-knowledge-proof-based rollup with a natively Ethereum-equivalent VM) to scale the Ethereum blockchain.

 - Co-founded [Cara Care](https://cara.care){:target="_blank"}.
 Cara empowers individuals suffering from chronic digestive diseases to live a better life.